interlay/interlay.github.io/docs/start/beta.md

 ## King of the Hill: Vaults and Relayers (200 DOT)

-!> Important: You will need to submit your Polkadot address (starting with "1..") before participating in the king of the hill contest.
+!> Important: You will need to submit your Polkadot address (starting with "1..") to participate in the king of the hill contest.
 Otherwise, we cannot match your address on the PolkaBTC bridge with your Polkadot address.
+If you already have submitted your DOT address via the form (https://forms.gle/V6LsUb3J9qR6oJCN8), you don't need to do it again.

 We compute a lifetime SLA score for Vaults and Staked Relayers (each desirable action adds to the score, a failure to Redeem reduces the score significantly).
 In the King of the Hill challenge, the top 10 Vaults and Relayers are rewarded with DOT at the end of each week for a period of 2 weeks (2 rounds).
 Scores are reset each week allowing new Vaults and Staked Relayers to join and have the chance to earn DOT rewards for participating.